theheking/intro-to-r/content/4_dplyr.md

 # Installing packages
 The "tidyverse" is a collection of packages that has been developed to help with manipulating and better presenting data.
-In this course, we are focusing on dplyr and ggplot that have their own unique roles visualised below. `dplyr` is a package for making data manipulation easier.
+In this course, we are focusing on `dplyr` and `ggplot` that have their own unique roles visualised below. `dplyr` is a package for making data manipulation easier.

 ![tidyverse](../img/tidyverse-package-workflow.png)

 The functions we have used so far have all been part of "base R" meaning that we haven't had to load any new packages.
-Packages are collections of related functions that are generally used together (eg ggplot has functions related to making plots)
+Packages are collections of related functions that are generally used together (eg `ggplot` has functions related to making plots)

 To get access to a new R packages, you need to install the package using a function like `install.packages()` and then load it using `library()` to be able to use it.
-The main places that you can get R packages from (called repositories) are CRAN and Bioconductor.
+The main places that you can get R packages from (called repositories) are <b>CRAN</b> and <b>Bioconductor</b>.
 For newer packages and newer versions of packages, you may need to install them from GitHub instead.

 ```
 ## To install a package from the main repository (CRAN), we can use the following function
 install.packages("dplyr") ## install
 ```
 You might get asked to choose a CRAN mirror – this is basically asking you to choose a site to download the package from.
 The choice doesn’t matter too much; I’d recommend choosing the RStudio mirror.

-    library("dplyr")          ## load

 You only need to install a package once, but you need to load it every time you open a new R session and want to use that package.